Theory of quantum system certification: a tutorial: Quantum states

 The proof of this statement is a consequence of the Chernoff-Stein lemma from information theory, which quantifies the asymptotic distinguishability of two distributions in terms of their relative entropy.

 Since the constraint \eqref{eq:OmegaRhoEqOne} implies that there is no \emph{false rejection} the only remaining hypothesis testing error is a \emph{false acceptance}, which is the event where a state $\rhop$ with $\fidelity(\rhot,\rhop)< 1-\epsilon$ is accepted.
-This event has a worst-case probability over all states $\rhop$ in the rejection region that given as
+This event has a worst-case probability over all states $\rhop$ in the rejection region that given by the optimization